instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ---
 title: "What is a PG in India?
-Paying Guest Accommodation Explained (2026)"
+Paying Guest Accommodation Guide 2026 | Costs, Rules & Red Flags"
-description: "What is a PG house in India?
-Learn how paying guest accommodation works, what's included in rent, typical deposits, and how PG differs from co-living and flats.
-Find verified no-brokerage PGs in Bangalore, Hyderabad, Pune and Delhi."
+description: "PG accommodation explained for 2026 - what's included, average rent by city (₹6,000–₹28,000), and how to spot fake listings before you pay a deposit, red flags, and FAQ's."
 image: /assets/images/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.webp
 layout: post
 permalink: /what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india